razorpay/razorpay-woocommerce-subscriptions/readme.txt

 2. Please make sure that you have Webhooks setup on the [Razorpay Plugin](https://wordpress.org/plugins/woo-razorpay/) to ensure that recurring payments are marked as paid on WooCommerce.

 == Changelog ==

 = 2.2.1
+* Bug fix: Cancellation of subscription from woo subscription

+= 2.2.1
 * Bug fix: Fixed the displaying of message in payment popup for yearly subscription